rolling-scopes-school/tasks/stage2/tasks/fun-chat/README.md

 _Question_ - What pages are available to a non-authorized user?

 _Answer_ - They have access to the Authentication and About pages.

+_Question_ - Is it necessary to clear the message entry field when selecting a dialog with another user?

+_Answer_ - Yes, it's necessary to clean.

+_Question_ - Should the message history be restored when reconnection is restored?

+_Answer_ - No, message history is not restored after the connection is restored, only users authorized at the time of connection restoration.

+_Question_ - How do I simulate a loss of connection to the server when performing a cross-check?

+_Answer_ - Only by stopping the local server and restarting it.